How Much Does Vivint Cost in 2025?

 How much is a Vivint security system?

-A Vivint security system costs anywhere between $40-$70 monthly.
+A Vivint security system costs anywhere between $39.99 to $49.99 monthly for monitoring, plus equipment costs.
 Vivint systems are generally more pricey than other security systems, but Vivint customers are getting top-of-the-line home security products.
 Of course, the disadvantage is that you will have to sign a long-term contract; but if you plan to stay in your home for a few years, we think Vivint is worth the money.

 -